stefaniaebli/simplicial_neural_networks/README.md

 # Simplicial Neural Networks

-Stefania Ebli, Michaël Defferrard and Grad Spreemann
+Stefania Ebli, Michaël Defferrard and Gard Spreemann

-The code in this repository implements Simplicial Neural Networks (SNNs) a generalization of Convolutional Neural Networks (CNNs) to [simplicial complexes].
+The code in this repository implements Simplicial Neural Networks (SNNs) a generalization of Graph Neural Networks (GNNs) to data that live on a class of topological spaces called [simplicial complexes].
+These are natural multi-dimensional extensions of graphs that encode not only pairwise relationships but also higher-order interactions between vertices---allowing us to consider richer data, including vector fields and $n$-fold collaboration networks.

 [simplicial complexes]: https://en.wikipedia.org/wiki/Simplicial_complex